isomerpages/moe-dunmansec/_our-special-programmes/ELIXiR PLUS.md

 ---
 # ELIXiR PLUS

-### ELIXiR PLUS Programme (STEM Talent Development)'
+### ELIXiR PLUS Programme (STEM Talent Development)

-<p style="text-align: justify;">As part of the Centre’s effort to outreach to schools in the East Zone and to cultivate the passion for learning Science, the ELIXiR+ Science Programme is extended to Upper Primary Students from schools in the East Zone.</p>
+<p style="text-align: justify;">As part of the Centre’s effort to outreach to schools in the East Zone and to cultivate the passion for learning Science, the ELIXiR<sup>+</sup> Science Programme is extended to Upper Primary Students from schools in the East Zone.</p>

 | Introductory Class series        | STEM Design Challenge        |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|